core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP group communication can operate in CoAP NoSec (No Security) mode, without using application-layer and transport-layer security mechanisms.
 The NoSec mode uses the "coap" scheme, and is defined in {{Section 9 of RFC7252}}.
 The conceptual "NoSec" security group as defined in {{sec-groupdef}} is used for unsecured group communication.

+It is NOT RECOMMENDED to use CoAP group communication in NoSec mode, even in case of non-sensitive and non-critical applications.

-Before using this mode of operation, the security implications ({{chap-security-considerations-nosec-mode}}) must be well understood, especially as to the risk and impact of amplification attacks (see {{ssec-amplification}}).
+Before possibly and exceptionally using the NoSec mode, the security implications in {{chap-security-considerations-nosec-mode}} must be very well considered and understood, especially as to the risk and impact of amplification attacks (see {{ssec-amplification}}).

 # Secured Group Communication using Group OSCORE # {#chap-oscore}